Fortnite: Chapter 2's Best Skins | Gamepur

 Fortnite: Battle Royale isn’t just a game anymore—it’s a cultural phenomenon.

 And as with most free-to-play games, how your character looks in-game is a big part of that culture.
-Thanks to the fantasy setting of the game, the skins can be as weird and wonderful as Epic Games can imagine.
+Thanks to the game’s fantasy setting, the skins can be as weird and wonderful as Epic Games can imagine.
 And so far, they’ve been pretty funny.
-From Olympic skiers to superheroes, to terrifying gingerbread people, Fortnite‘s skins are a colorful and eye-catching array of crackpot ideas.
+From Olympic skiers to superheroes to terrifying gingerbread people, Fortnite’s skins are a colorful and eye-catching array of crackpot ideas.

 Skins are only available as Battle Pass rewards or through V-Bucks, which, unless you play Fortnite’s PvE Save the World, are only available when bought with real money.